Qualifying for relief

 b. living in a separate household in Singapore and you have incurred $2,000 or more in supporting him/her.

-^The condition will not be applicable if you will wish to claim for Parent Relief (Disability) and the dependant is physically disabled or mentally impaired.
+^The condition does not apply if claiming Parent Relief (Disability) for a physically disabled or mentally impaired dependant.

-*"Living in Singapore" means that the dependant was staying in Singapore permanently, except for temporary absences (e.g. short overseas vacation) in 2023.
-In the case of a foreign dependant, generally, if he/she stayed in Singapore for a period of at least 8 months in 2023.
+*"Living in Singapore" means the dependant resided permanently in Singapore in 2024, with only temporary absences (e.g. short vacations).
+For foreign dependants, this typically applies if they stayed for at least 8 months in 2024.

 @Annual income includes the following: